seapagan/uprn-mangle/README.md

 - Backend and mangle scripts written in Django (Python)
 - Basic Frontend written in React

+## Update 23rd November 2021
+The Backend and Frontend are going through rewrites and tidy right now, __they are not really usable__.
+Also needed is to optimize the management command to mangle and import the csv files, it is massively memory hungry - using the entire Scotland dataset as an example, it will crash on less than 12GB (Physical + Swap) usable memory.
+This is a priority to fix, likely at the expense of further increasing the time take to process the files.

+The installation process documentation below needs to be updated to the new changes involving reading settings from the `.env` file.

 ## Installation

 On your local machine, you need a working copy of [Python][python] and